Advanced Placement (AP) Courses & AP Exam Information:

 ACT

-1. Register to test.
+- Register to test.
 Create an account or sign in.
-Online registration will ask you for your high school code (440294) and your accessibility needs.
-This needs to be done at least 4 weeks prior to the testing date.
+Online registration will require you to enter your high school code (440294) and indicate your accessibility needs.
+This must be done at least four weeks prior to the testing date.

-3. After all of these steps are completed, our school official will submit your request, with documentation, to ACT.
+- After all these steps are completed, our school official will submit your request, along with the necessary documentation, to ACT.
 Please see Robin Spencer for questions or concerns

 Honors Courses